aws-samples/amazon-comprehend-medical-fhir-integration/lab2.md

 ![CM Integration](images/part-2-image-2.png)

+The goal of this step is to show you some of the key elements of the patient record that will be loaded into the FHIR repository.
-**Copy the output to a notepad or editor of your choice to use in later step.**
+**Copy the output to a notepad or editor of your choice to validate in later steps.
+The patient id will be used in later steps to retrieve the patient record.**

 1. Change the terminal directory by running following command: